dvatsa77/Notes-App/README.md

 # Notes-App
-App for providing basic functionalities of notes available in mobile phones developed using Node.js
+App for providing basic functionalities of notes developed using Node.js